cobbzilla/mobiletto/README.md

 The `type` property can be `file`, `dir`, `link`, or `special`.

 Depending on the type of driver, a `list` command may not return all fields.
 The `name` and `type` properties should always be present.
-A subsequent `metadata` command should return all available properties.
+A subsequent `metadata` command will return all available properties.

 # Alternate import style
 Import the fully-scoped module and use the `connect` function: